-When Dom and her crew ask that the villain be imprisoned in a tower far away, they echo the latter part of the musketeers' story.
-The most despicable villain in the book, a woman who plotted and ruined many lives was imprisoned in England by her brother-in-law.
-She was kept in faraway castle, in a room high over the sea until a young man she enthralled saved her.
+They also dress up brooms in their own costumes to fool the bullies like the Musketeers did in the Bastion of St. Gervais.
+The Musketeers were able to get away from a charging horde.
+Dom's musketeers were able to get outside to spring the final trap on the Bublassi brothers.
+Dom and her crew suggest the Bublassis should be imprisoned in a tower far away, echoing the latter part of the musketeers' story.
+The most despicable villain in the book, a woman who plotted and ruined many lives was imprisoned in faraway castle, in a room high over the sea until a young man she enthralled saved her.
 She was caught again and ended up dead.
-At least the villains in All For One only ended up wet.
+In All for One the Bublassis only ended up wet.